evanthegrayt/list-and-grep/README.md

-I often found myself searching for files in my current directory, and while `find . -iname "*file*"` is great for recursive searching, and `ls | grep [PATTERN]` works, I kept having to chain shell commands together to get the exact bahavior I wanted.
+I often found myself searching for files in my current directory, and while `find . -iname "*file*"` is great for recursive searching, and `ls | grep [PATTERN]` works, I kept having to chain shell commands together to get the exact behavior I wanted.
 Rather than creating a bunch of aliases, I decided to make life easier and just create a script that handled the options for me.

 ## Installation